 Having been to Burgundy a number of times, Richard has established good, local contacts.
 Making the most of your visit to the Côte-D’Or means having as a guide, someone like Richard, with good local knowledge who can maximise the use of your time and introduce you to the real, unspoilt Burgundy.

-Some people find Burgundy somewhat intimidating from a wine point of view, believing everyone there drinks Grande and Premier Cru all the time.
+Some people find Burgundy somewhat intimidating from a wine point of view, believing everyone there drinks Grand and Premier Cru all the time.

 “This is not the case”, emphasises Richard.
-“The best wines are expensive, but one of the joys of Burgundy is finding affordable, good quality wine that can be sourced back in New Zealand”.
+“The best wines are expensive, but one of the joys of Burgundy is finding affordable, good quality wine.

 Richard’s tour of Burgundy is not a guided tour in the true sense, but rather it’s a gathering of like-minded people, where individual as well group needs can be catered for.
 While well planned, flexibility is paramount on the tour, whether it is for weather or the desires of those on the tour itself.